 So, we’ve got some ideas to help you think about changes you can make and student blogger, Lydia has also collated her top tips for your student home, so between us we think we have some easy ideas you can incorporate into your student lifestyle fairly easily.
 And the good thing is, quite a lot of them save you money too!

 Eat more sustainably

-Why not reduce food waste by cooking in large batches?
+- Reduce food waste by cooking in large batches.
 Planning meals ahead can help save money, time and most importantly waste.
 One useful idea that might work for your house is having a rota of who prepares a family meal.
 Every bite not wasted contributes to a healthier and more sustainable environment!

 Another great initiative to make the most of is United Utilities’ free water saving products.
 From shower regulators to shower timers, not only will your housemates’ 30 minute showers be a thing of the past, but these devices will also help save money on bills, and ultimately contribute to help saving the environment, drop by drop.

 Instead of waiting for a bus, how about walking or cycling?
-With new cycle lanes in place, and numerous cycle schemes to take advantage of, there’s never been a better time to convert to two wheels.
-If that doesn’t appeal, how about walking?
 Healthier for you and the environment, you might also be surprised about how much of your local surroundings just pass you by on that double decker.

 Are you turning devices off when not using them?
 In a typical student house, there might be several laptops, phones, and TV’s all being used, so take the time to ensure everything is switched off afterwards.
 It can go a long way to help avoid wasting energy.
 This also goes for lights in the house; if they’re not being used, ensure you turn them off!